fibo/fibo.github.io/_projects/README.md

 # Readme driven development

-Inspired by [Tom Preston's article](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) documentation about my projects is contained in their realtive README.md.
+Inspired by [Tom Preston's article](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) documentation about my projects is contained in their README.md file.

-The *_repos* folder contains relative reports.
+The *_repos* folder contains my repositories.

 The *_repos* folder and this *README.md* is ignored by Jekyll.